mecid/mecid.github.io/_posts/2020-05-06-building-calendar-without-uicollectionview-in-swiftui.md

 layout: post
 image: /public/calendar.png
 ---
-One of the most expected features of SwiftUI 2.0 is a SwiftUI alternative to UICollectionView.
-UICollectionView provides us an easy way to build super custom interfaces like calendar or photos grid.
-But today, I want to show you that we can create a calendar view without UICollectionView by using only the SwiftUI layout system.
+One of the most expected features of *SwiftUI* 2.0 is a *SwiftUI* alternative to *UICollectionView*. *UICollectionView* provides us an easy way to build super custom interfaces like calendar or photos grid.
+But today, I want to show you that we can create a calendar view without *UICollectionView* by using only the *SwiftUI* layout system.

 Let's start by describing what we want to achieve with our calendar view.
 The calendar view is a container view that displays its child views using a calendar-based grid.
 These are my requirements for a calendar view:
 1. It should scroll vertically through months.